What to Look for in a Criminal Defense Attorney

 But do you know how to determine the right lawyer from the wrong one?
 Most lawyers offer a free legal consultation, which gives clients the opportunity to discuss their cases with lawyers before deciding whether to work with them.
 Use this to your advantage by scheduling consultations to “shop around” to find the right criminal defense lawyer for you.
 During these consultations, keep the following in mind:

 Your Attorney Should be Responsive

 Lawyers are busy people.
 But if your lawyer or his or her secretary is too busy to acknowledge your request for a consultation, or fails to return your call or email in a timely manner, you cannot count on him or her to be responsive to you while your case is pending.
-Work with an attorney who is responsive to your inquiries – this shows that he or she cares enough about potential clients to make time for them.
+Work with an lawyer who is responsive to your inquiries – this shows that he or she cares enough about potential clients to make time for them.

 Your Attorney Should be Willing to Discuss Payment

 One of the issues to discuss during your legal consultation should be your lawyer’s fees.
-Your attorney might bill by the hour or have a fixed rate for your type of case.
+Your lawyer might bill by the hour or have a fixed rate for your type of case.
 No matter how he or she charges, he or she should be willing to discuss payment with you up front, rather than attempting to sidestep the issue.

 Your Attorney Should have Experience with the Type of Case you are Facing

-If you are facing an assault charge, work with an attorney who has experience defending against this type of charge.
+If you are facing an assault charge, work with an lawyer who has experience defending against this type of charge.
 Ask prospective lawyers about their experience with the type of charge you are facing and for a general sense of the firm’s track record with this type of case.